Difference Between Motorola Xoom 3G/4G and Xoom Wifi

 Motorola Xoom 3G/4G vs Xoom Wifi

-The Motorola Xoom 3G/4G is less affordable as compared to the WiFi model and it requires a 3G/4G WiFi connection at all times.
+The Motorola Xoom 3G/4G is less affordable than the WiFi model, and it always requires a 3G/4G WiFi connection.
 It is provided with a SIM card slot and provides more mobility.

-But, it can incur more additional costs than the WiFi model, like that of the data pack.
+But, it can incur more costs than the WiFi model, like the data pack.

 The Motorola Xoom WiFi gadget is more affordable than the 3G/4G version of the same Motorola tablet.
 It requires a stable WiFi connection to work and will not incur any additional costs.